-Purchase Card Elements No. of Records Reviewed No. of Compliant Records Accuracy Rate (No. compliant/No. Records Reviewed) Account Name Notes TRANSACTION 1.
+Purchase Card Elements No. of Records Reviewed No. of Records Applicable to Element No. of Compliant Records Accuracy Rate (No. compliant/No. Records Reviewed) Account Name Notes TRANSACTION 1.
 Purchases were for official Government business 2.
 Availability of funds was documented in the transaction file 3.
 Required pre-approvals (approving official, budget officer, Head of Contracting Office, Office of General Counsel, where applicable) were obtained and documented in the transaction file 4.
 Mandatory sources of supplies and services were documented in the transaction file 5.
 Department strategic source initiatives were utilized 5a.
 Where departmental strategic sources initiatives were not utilized, sufficient documentation was included in the transaction file that the mandatory sources of supplies and services were followed 6.
 Price reasonableness was documented 7.
 Purchases exceeded the cardholders single purchase limit.
 8. Purchases complied with requirements for Energy, Water Efficiency, and Renewable Energy 9.
 Purchases complied with requirements for use of Recovered Materials and Bio-based Products 10.
 Purchases complied with requirements for Contracting for Environmentally Preferable Products 11.
 Purchases complied with Section 508 requirements.
-12. Purchases were made to a small business (if not, documentation provided in the transaction file to support why a large business was selected) 13.
-Purchases made utilizing a third party vendor, documentation was provided to support why the vendor was used 14.
-Purchases complied with established financial reconciliation schedule 15.
-Transaction was appropriately reconciled (i.e. appropriate documentation obtained to support the purchase - receipts/invoices; cardholder and approving official certified within established financial reconciliation process/schedule) - Purchases complied with personal property reporting requirements 16. (purchase was reported to the property custodian and bar-coded) If a convenience check was used to make purchases, 17. documentation is included in the transaction file to determine that the vendor does not accept purchase cards 18.
+12. Purchases made utilizing a third party vendor, documentation was provided to support why the vendor was used

+13. Purchases complied with established financial reallocation schedule 14.
+Transaction was appropriately reconciled (e.g., appropriate documentation obtained to support the purchase - receipts/invoices; cardholder and approving official certified within established financial reallocation process/schedule) 15.
+Purchases complied with personal property reporting requirements (purchase was reported to the property custodian and bar-coded) 16.
+If a convenience check was used to make purchases, documentation is included in the transaction file to determine that the vendor does not accept purchase cards 17.
 Purchases placed against an established contract.
-Purchases over the micro-purchase threshold meet all of the 19. requirements outlined in CAM 1313.301 and FAR part 13 20.
-Contracting officer (cardholders) have a FAC-C certification Contracting Officer (cardholder) possesses an active Contracting 21.
-Officers' warrant Approving officials (managing cardholders with a single purchase 22. limit above the micro-purchase threshold) meet all of the Contracting Officer Warrant training requirements TOTAL RECORDS SAMPLED TOTAL RECORDS SAMPLED
+18. Purchases over the micro-purchase threshold meet all of the requirements outlined in CAM 1313.301 and FAR part 13 19.
+Contracting officer (cardholders) have a FAC-C certification 20.
+Contracting Officer (cardholder) possesses an active Contracting Officers' warrant 21.
+Approving officials (managing cardholders with a single purchase limit above the micro-purchase threshold) meet all of the Contracting Officer Warrant training requirements TOTAL RECORDS SAMPLED

-APPENDIX L - PURCHASE CARD MANAGEMENT REVIEW REPORT
+APPENDIX M - PURCHASE CARD MANAGEMENT REVIEW REPORT